NicoMincuzzi/no-framework-webapp/README.md

    * Creates an instance of the servlet class

    * Initializes the servlet instance by calling the `init` method (initialization is covered in Creating and Initializing a Servlet)
+     * Generally, the servlet is created when a user first invokes a URL corresponding to the servlet, but you can also specify that the which servlet should be loaded when the server is first started

 2. The container invokes the `service` method, passing request and response objects.
 Service methods are discussed in Writing Service Methods.